drBenway/pixi-vn-wiki/start/translate.md

 To translate the UI, you need to use the `t` function that is provided by i18next.
 The `t` function is a function that will be called by passing the key as input to get the corresponding text in the player's language.

-Is recommended to use as translation key the a lowercase string with underscores.

 For example:

 ::: code-group